-- > MSc in Marketing Practice

-- > MBus (Taught) (Part-time)
+- MBus (Taught) (Part-time)

-- > MBus (by Research)
+- MBus (by Research)

-- > PhD
+- PhD

-Those that study marketing have a broad range of careers available to them.
+Graduates have a broad range of careers available to them.
 Advertising, Promotion, Digital Marketing, Social Media Development, Sales Management, Direct Marketing, Event Management, Reputation Management, Services Marketing, and International Sales and Management are all areas where our graduates have found solid career opportunities.